 Q How important is it for you to keep up with your fitness routine?

-Q What is the most extreme thing you have done in the name of fitness or diet?
+Q What is the most extreme thing you have done in the name of fitness or beauty?

 Q Has there ever been a time when you were not fit and fab?

 A Actually, this is probably my most unfit time ever.
 Since my son started nursery, I have had to juggle my job, taking care of him and doing housework.
 It leaves me with little time to work out.

 However, I plan my week very thoroughly and ensure that I exercise at least four days a week.

 Q What is your diet like?